 The school’s most notable achievement over the past three years has been the building of new facilities to accommodate the future growth of the school.
 Through a collaborative capital campaign among Central Catholic, Holy Cross Elementary, and Holy Cross Church Parish, new facilities were built: library, life center, and gymnasium.
 In keeping with the Mission Statement, to educate the whole child—soul, mind, and body, the new buildings serve to foster growth in all areas.
 The library includes a forum room for presentations, a wireless projector and screen, and updated library resources.
 The new gym aids in the accommodation of multiple athletic teams across grade levels for both boys and girls.
 By building a new gymnasium, the school now has two facilities for students to use.
 Furthermore, the life center is a gathering place for guest speakers for the student body, as well as retreats.

 A second area of notable achievement is technology.
-The school transitioned from a 1:1 laptop program, which began in 2005, to a 1:1 iPad program.
+In 2013, the school transitioned from a 1:1 laptop program, which began in 2005, to a 1:1 iPad program.
 The use of iPads allows for student creativity.
 Furthermore, it allows for the acquisition of digital, interactive textbooks and eBooks.
 An upgrade to digital fiber optic cable provides faster internet access for web-based programs.
 With the iPad, students are able to send work to teachers electronically and receive the graded work digitally as well which affords a greater use of resources.
 Furthermore, students are able to easily conduct research and create projects using the iPad.